Diary Studies: UX Research Methods for Discovery

 • Mixed Diary Studies: Combining elements of both open and closed diary studies, mixed diary studies offer participants some structure and guidance while still allowing for open-ended responses.
 This hybrid approach balances the depth of qualitative data with the consistency of structured inputs.

 • Digital Diary Studies: Leveraging technology, digital diary studies use mobile apps or online platforms to collect diary entries from participants.
 This method facilitates real-time data collection and can include multimedia elements like photos and videos, enriching the qualitative data.
+Electronic diaries, which utilize digital formats for convenience and accessibility, can include multimedia elements like photos and videos, enriching the qualitative data.

 • Paper Diary Studies: Traditional paper-based diaries are still a viable option for diary studies.
 Participants record their entries in physical diaries, which can be particularly useful in contexts where digital access is limited or when a tactile experience is preferred.